jedota/Sclera-Segmentation/README.md

-## Sclera Segmentation - Usach and and hda Proposals
+## Sclera Segmentation - Usach and hda Proposals

 <p class="text-justify">
 The paper presents a summary of the 2020 Sclera Segmentation Benchmarking Competition (SSBC), the 7th in the series of group benchmarking efforts centred around the problem of sclera segmentation.